 THE ALTERNATIVE MINIMUM TAX, or AMT, is a parallel tax system that forces you to calculate how much you owe in federal income taxes using a completely different set of rules.
 If the amount owed under the AMT is greater than under the usual income tax calculation, you have to pay the difference.

 For individuals, the AMT consists of just two tax rates, 26% and 28%.
-When calculating how much you owe under the AMT, you can’t claim personal exemptions or the standard deduction.
+When calculating how much you owe under the AMT, you can’t claim the standard deduction.
 You can claim itemized deductions, though what counts is severely curtailed.
 For instance, no deduction is allowed for state, local or property taxes.
 You can still deduct charitable gifts and most mortgage interest.
 Deductible retirement plan contributions, which aren’t reported as an itemized deduction, also reduce your income for AMT purposes.

 Next: Managing Your Earnings